adarshbalu/elderly_app/README.md

 ## Permissions

 On Android versions prior to Android 6.0, Elderly Care requires the following permissions:
-- Full Network Access

-  It uses the network data for the firebase.
+- Full Network Access: It uses the network data for the firebase.

-- Storage space
-  Storage space for storing all the datas such as documents, notes and reminders.
+- Storage space:For storing all the datas such as documents, notes and reminders.

-- Message and Call
-  Message and Call permission for alerting relatives and to contact hospitals.
+- Message and Call: Permission required for alerting relatives and to contact hospitals.

-- Access Current Location
-  Current location access required for informing the point of contact.
+- Access Current Location: Current location access required for informing the point of contact.

 ## Contributing